frantisekfery/scala-excercise/src/main/resources/theory/DistributedSystem.md

 processing the events.
 Trying to process from the beginning would be inefficient and might result in duplicate processing of events.

-This is where the checkpoint comes to rescue.
+This is where the checkpoint comes to the rescue.
 The service can retrieve the checkpoint data, see where it left off, and continue processing from that point, instead of starting from scratch.
 This provides fault-tolerance to the system.

 3) **Broker's Responsibility**: In some systems, the broker itself may handle the checkpointing process.
 It keeps track of the events that have been delivered to each consumer, and which ones are acknowledged as processed.